 3.3.
-Advection of iron towards the bloom site
+Advection of Iron Toward the Bloom Site

-In this paper we hypothesize that the advection of iron downstream of islands allow blooms to occur in the otherwise high nutrient, low chlorophyll regime of the Southern Ocean.
-Here we investigate the timescales of fertilization, and the degree to which the circulation can impact inter-annual variability, during the period 1998 - 2007.
+In this paper, we hypothesize that the advection of iron downstream of islands allows blooms to occur in the otherwise high-nutrient, low-chlorophyll regime of the Southern Ocean.
+Here we investigate the time scales of fertilization, and the degree to which the circulation can impact inter-annual variability, during the period 1998-2007.

-The Kerguelen bloom occurs on decadal average during November to January, as demon-338 strated in Figure 3a.
-For this analysis, we focus on the average surface chl-a concentration 339 over the bloom period (November to January in Kerguelen's case) for each year, referred 340 to as the bloom.
-Figure 5 shows the patch around Kerguelen that could potentially be 341 fertilized with iron by the local circulation in the NEMO model.
-The fertilized patch 342 is depicted by colored markers, which represent the location of trajectories in October 343 for each year, with the different colors indicating the month in which the particles were 344 released from the island.
-Strikingly, the fertilized patch is much larger than the bloom 345 extent, represented by black contours in each annual subplot.
-The trajectories propagate 346 east from the island between the latitude band of roughly $45^{\circ}S - 54^{\circ}S$, but then spread 347

-348 both northward and southward in extent from roughly 77°E. However, despite the fertil-349 ized patch reaching as far north as 40°S in Figure 5, we can see from the black contours 350 that the bloom area is never north of 45°S in any of the years.
+The Kerguelen bloom occurs on decadal average during November to January, as demonstrated in Figure 3a.
+For this analysis, we focus on the average surface chl a concentration over the bloom period (November to January in Kerguelen's case) for each year, referred to as the bloom.
+Figure 5 shows the patch around Kerguelen that could potentially be fertilized with iron by the local circulation in the NEMO model.
+The fertilized patch is depicted by colored markers, which represent the location of trajectories in October for each year, with the different colors indicating the month in which the particles were released from the island.
+Strikingly, the fertilized patch is much larger than the bloom extent, represented by black contours in each annual subplot.
+The trajectories propagate east from the island between the latitude band of roughly 45°S-54°S, but then spread both northward and southward in extent from roughly 77°E. However, despite the fertilized patch reaching as far north as 40°S in Figure 5, we can see from the black contours that the bloom area is never north of 45°S in any of the years.